AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/em-background.md

 Allen Institute and the same cortical region was prepared for EM, with more than 25,000 sections cut from the block and imaged across a small fleet of electron microscopes.
-In order to capture the interactions between different visual regions, the volume location is at the edge of primary visual cortex and extends into higher visual areas AL and RL {cite:ps}`glickfeld_higher-order_2017`.
+In order to capture the interactions between different visual regions, the volume location is at the edge of primary visual cortex (VISp) and extends into higher visual areas VISal and VISrl.

 Imagery was then aligned and segmented by the team of Sebastian Seung at Princeton, who also automatically detected synapses and nuclei.
 A team of proofreaders at Johns Hopkins Applied Physics Laboratory helped correct the